bgoonz/docs-collection/github/github/visualizing-repository-data-with-graphs/accessing-basic-repository-data/viewing-a-summary-of-repository-activity.md

 ---
 title: Viewing a summary of repository activity
-intro: 'You can view an overview of a repository''s activity through Pulse.
-Pulse includes a list of open and merged pull requests, open and closed issues, and a graph showing the commit activity for the top 15 users who committed to the default branch of the project in the selected [time period](/articles/viewing-a-summary-of-repository-activity#filtering-by-time).'
+intro: "You can view an overview of a repository's activity through Pulse.
+Pulse includes a list of open and merged pull requests, open and closed issues, and a graph showing the commit activity for the top 15 users who committed to the default branch of the project in the selected [time period](/articles/viewing-a-summary-of-repository-activity#filtering-by-time)."
-product: '{% data reusables.gated-features.repository-insights %}'
+product: "{% data reusables.gated-features.repository-insights %}"
 redirect_from:
   - /articles/viewing-a-summary-of-repository-activity
   - /github/visualizing-repository-data-with-graphs/viewing-a-summary-of-repository-activity
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: View repository activity
 ---

 Commit co-authors are included in the commit activity summary if their commits were merged into the repository's default branch and they're in the top 15 users who have contributed the most commits.

 ## Accessing pulse